 12. Moon Presence

-As the true and final Final Boss of Bloodborne, I must say I expected a bit more for this mysterious entity.
-He comes to you directly after you defeat Gehrman, which in my opinion is a more difficult and rewarding encounter.
+As the true and final Final Boss of Bloodborne, I expected a bit more from this mysterious entity.
+He comes to you directly after you defeat Gehrman, which in my opinion, is a more difficult and rewarding encounter.

-It may be that the developers knew that most players would be short on vials and/ or bullets at this point and decided to back off a bit.
-That’s not to say that he is easy, because he can definitely put up a good fight, just that he seems that way after the epic duel with the First Hunter.
+The developers may have known that most players would be short on vials and/ or bullets at this point and decided to back off a bit.
+That’s not to say he is easy because he can put up a good fight, just that he seems that way after the epic duel with the First Hunter.

 Overall Difficulty: 6 out of 10